blockscout/docs/devs/verification/blockscout-ui.md

 ### Solidity (Flattened source code)

 This verification method is recommended only for single-file smart contract without any imports.
-For verifaction of contracts containing more that 1 file, it's recommended to use different verification method.
+For verification of contracts containing more that 1 file, it's recommended to use different verification method.

 <figure><img src="../../.gitbook/assets/flattened-source-code.png" alt=""><figcaption></figcaption></figure>